The Friulian village of Venzone stands on the Tagliamento river, near Udine, emerging as a gem of rare beauty in the wonderful alpine landscape.

 The history of Venzone

-In 1200 the Patriarch of Aquileia gave the land of Venzone as a feud to the Mels family, which increased its prestige and in 1258 Glizoio di Mels had the town fortified with a double wall, preceded by a deep moat, which can still be admired today.
-The control of the walled citadel then passed from the hands of a Lord to another until the arrival of Venice, at the end of the XIV century.
-It remained under Venetian rule until 1797, when it was occupied by Napoleon's French troops.
+In 1200 the Patriarch of Aquileia entrusted the Land of Venzone as a fief to the Mels family, who increased its prestige, and in 1258 Glizoio of Mels had the town fortified with a double walls, preceded by a deep moat, which is still possible today to admire.
+Control of the walled citadel then passed into the hands of Venice at the end of the 14th century, remaining under the dominion of the Republic until 1797, when it was occupied by Napoleon's French troops.

-The 1976 earthquake
+The earthquake in 1976

-The Duomo and the historical center
+The cathedral of Venzone and the historic center

 The mummies of Venzone

-These mummies were discovered in 1647, during the works of enlargement of the Cathedral, and are the result of a mummification process which is not the result of the intervention of man but of a natural phenomenon, due to particular environmental conditions that occurred inside some tombs.
+These mummies were discovered in 1647 during the works of enlargement of the cathedral, and are the result of a mummification process which doesn't come from the intervention of humans, but it's a completely natural phenomenon related to particular environmental conditions that occurred inside of tombs.

-The Pumpkin Festival of Venzone
+The Pumpkin Festival in Venzone